-February 5: Winter Hike Series from Great Parks of Hamilton County.
+February 3: Winter Hike Series from Great Parks of Hamilton County.
 Get outside and away from distraction this winter.
 Come together during the Annual Winter Hike Series for a challenging hike that ventures through Miami Whitewater Forest.
-Hike concludes with a hot, hearty bowl of bean soup and cornbread and plenty of camaraderie.
+Hike concludes with a hot, hearty bowl of soup and plenty of camaraderie.
 Registration is a first-come, first-served basis.
 To register for the whole series, please sign up for each hike separately.
-Don’t wait; spots fill up fast! $9/person, children 12 and under are free with paying adult.
+Don’t wait; spots fill up fast! $10/person, children under 12 are free with paying adult.

-February 6: Chocolate in the Chapel.
-Spring Grove Cemetery and Arboretum presents the 7th Annual Chocolate in the Chapel event on Sunday, February 6, 2022.
+February 4: Chocolate in the Chapel is happening at Spring Grove Cemetery and Arboretum.
 Local businesses will showcase their sweet treats in the Norman Chapel just in time for Valentine’s Day.
 Visitors will also be able to take a mini walking tour of the Norman Chapel led by Spring Grove’s expert docents.
-The tour will begin at 1:00pm.
+The tour will begin at 2pm.

 You might also like our list of Maple Sugaring Events!

 February 10: It’s Maple Sugaring Time at Caldwell Nature Preserve.
 Through hands on activities, participants will experience the arts and traditions of tapping a maple tree and see our evaporator in action!
 The visit also provides a history of Native American and Pioneer traditions and techniques for capturing, collecting, and cooking of maple syrup.
 This program is for families and adults.
 It is an outdoor program.
 Dress for the weather!
 Tickets required.